venndr/erebus/README.md

 dek
 ```

-in case of Ecto, they need to be defined as follows:
+in the case of Ecto, they need to be defined as follows:

 ```elixir
 use Erebus.Schema